Functional Areas of the Supply Chain

 APICS offers the most popular and respected supply chain certifications so be sure to consider their training & certification offerings as many employers prefer candidates that have APICS certifications such as APICS CSCP, CPIM, and CLTD.
 Be sure to check out ASCM’s new resources for transitioning into a supply chain management career.

-Of course check out the SCM Talent Groups Content Hub, as this is a place where we pump out fresh new content around all things to do with advancing supply chain careers!
+Of course check out the SCM Talent Group’s Content Hub, as this is a place where we release fresh new content around all things supply chain, including supply chain career development, leadership tactics, and even what it’s like to work a day in the life of supply chain positions!

 To your success!